-There are two ports of 16 I/O pins available on the A-Core.
+There are two ports of 16 I/O pins available on the MD88.
 Hardware details regarding these PIO lines can be found in the Hardware chapter.

 There are several functions provided for access to the PIO lines.
-At the beginning of any application where PIO pins are used as input/output, initialize these pins in one of the four available modes.
+At the beginning of any application where you choose to use the PIO pins as input/output, you will probably need to initialize these pins in one of the four available modes.
 Before selecting pins for this purpose, make sure that the peripheral mode operation of the pin is not needed for a different use within the same application.

-Also confirm the PIO usage that is described above within ae_init().
-During initialization, several lines are reserved for TERN usage and are not available for application use.
+You should also confirm the PIO usage that is described above within ae_init().
+During initialization, several lines are reserved for TERN usage and you should understand that these are not available for your application.
 There are several PIO lines that are used for other on-board purposes.
 These are all described in some detail in the Hardware chapter of this technical manual.
 For a detailed discussion toward the I/O ports, please refer to Chapter 11 of the AMD Am188ES User's Manual.

 Please see the sample program ae_pio.c in tern\186\samples\ae.
-These functions are also used throughout TERN sample files, as most applications do find it necessary to re-configure the PIO lines.
+You will also find that these functions are used throughout TERN sample files, as most applications do find it necessary to re-configure the PIO lines.

 The function pio_wr and pio_rd can be quite slow when accessing the PIO pins.
 Depending on the pin being used, it might require from 5-10 us.
-The maximum efficiency from the PIO pins occurs when modifying the PIO registers directly with an outport instruction Performance in this case will be around 1-2 us to toggle any pin.
+The maximum efficiency you can get from the PIO pins occur if you instead modify the PIO registers directly with an outport instruction Performance in this case will be around 1-2 us to toggle any pin.